NickyRahman/week2ResearchRepoDemo/reflective-prompts.md

 Yes.
 I always have had a particular habit of exploring new things I have learned or heard.
 First thing I do is go to Google to search keywords, and go on from there.

 ### 9. Have you meditated before?
 I have tried meditating during my yoga classes.
-I don't think I've been doing it right, because I definitely do not come out of it 'calmer' or more 'collected.
+I don't think I've been doing it right, because I definitely do not come out of it 'calmer' or more 'collected'.
 LOL!

 ### 10. Is there something over which you have gained a degree of mastery before in your life?
 Gymnastics, Rubik's Cubes, A Video Game?
 What did it take?
 Digital Painting.
 I am proud of the fact that  picked this up from trial and error and looking at tutorials online.
 It took a lot of practice.
 And Lockdown in 2020 was the perfect time for me to master this skill.
 I came up with several finished digital paintings during the lockdown.

 ### 11. Do you consider yourself a developer yet?
+Aboslutely not!
+I have done python before but they were very much guided learning sessions. leave me alone and I will get lost!

 ### 12. Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?

 ### 13. How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?